Alice C. Linsley

 |Onges of Andaman and Nicobar Islands|

-The Onges and Jarawas belong to Haplotype D, subtype of Haplogroup C
+The Onges and Jarawas (Harwas) belong to Y-DNA Haplotype D, subtype of Haplogroup C

 |Haplogroup C migration|

-The Onges and Jarawas belong to Haplotype D, a subtype of Haplogroup C, which is also common in Tibet and Japan.
+The Onges and Jarawas belong to Haplotype D which is also common in Tibet and Japan.
 The Ainu aboriginal people of Japan are in haplotype D (Y-chromosome) and haplogroup X (mitochondrial chromosome).
 The Ainu have a red skin tone similar to Abraham's Horite (Edom = red) people.
 This explains why the Hebrew and Japanese alphabets are similar.

 The Ainu/Annu also migrated westward and settled in Greenland, Labrador and the eastern coastline of Canada.
 The Ainu share a common female ancestors and are classified in mtDNA haplogroup X. The heaviest concentration of mtDNA haplogroup X is found among the descendants of the Annu living in Eastern Canada.
 They say that their ancestors crossed to the New World from Wales (which explains the absence of haplo X in Siberia).
 This is supported by the discovery of red ochre burial in the Upper Paleolithic in Wales.